Bnorval/SQL_Project_Data_Job_Analysis/README.md

 2. Outside of these core skills, an analyst can carve out a niche for themselves by picking up a high paying but lower demanded skill such as GO or Hadoop.
 3. The pay range for a data analyst can be quite varied, averaging in $90,000 - $110,000 range but being able to pay up to $650,000.
 4. In order to become a very high paid analyst, you must be prepared to be the best in your role or be ready to take on the skills needed to become a director.

+Closing Thoughts
+-
+This analysis has been a great resource for myself as a job seeker, and many other data analysts out there whether they be entering the industry or trying to upgrade their skillset.
+We only have so much time in our day to dedicate to learning new things, so streamlining the process and being able to target exactly what we want is very helpful.
+This exmploration showcases the importance of constant learning and paying attention to trends in the job market.